Heartburn Drug (Proton Pump Inhibitor) Injury Lawyer in Raleigh

 The attorneys at Wilson Law, P.A. have made pharmaceutical injury cases a primary focus of their practice.
-Kimberly Wilson White has more than 16 years of experience handling complex drug cases on behalf of injured victims.
-She has successfully resolved thousands of mass tort claims where dangerous drugs and defective medical device manufacturers inadequately warned consumers of known risks and side effects.
+With more than 31 years of combined experience handling complex drug cases on behalf of injured victims.
+We have successfully resolved thousands of mass tort claims where dangerous drugs and defective medical device manufacturers inadequately warned consumers of known risks and side effects.

 In addition to having a doctor of jurisprudence, Ms. White has master's degree in public health from the University of North Carolina at Chapel Hill.
 She has given presentations on the FDA drug approval process for the North Carolina General Assembly and authored white papers for publication on the subject.
 Ms. White's educational background and litigation experience provides her with the knowledge necessary to achieve a successful outcome in cases involving complex areas of law, public health, and medicine.